What does continuity of support mean?

 The Continuity of Support Programme will support people with disability that are:

-- 65 years and over or 50 years and over for Aboriginal and Torres Strait Islander people, at the time the NDIS commences implementation in their region; and
+- 65 years and over or 50 years and over for Aboriginal and Torres Strait Islander people, at the time the NDIS rolls out in their region; and

-- assessed as being ineligible for the NDIS at the time the NDIS commences implementation in their region; and
+- assessed as being ineligible for the NDIS at the time the NDIS rolls out in their region; and

-- an existing client of state-administered specialist disability services at the time the CoS Programme commences in their region.
+- an existing client of state-administered specialist disability services at the time the Continuity of Support Programme commences in their region.

 If you do not meet the eligibility criteria for the Commonwealth Continuity of Support Programme, we suggest you contact My Aged Care on 1800 200 422 (freecall).
 Staff at the contact centre will be able to help you understand the steps required to seek care and support.